 Fleur paused before the small door and flicked snowflakes from her shoulders.
 'This is La Victoire.'

 'La Victoire?'
 Harry echoed.

 She wrinkled her nose.
 'More on the vowels and less on the consonants, Harry.
 La Victoire.
 It means the victory, of course, for climbers who make it to the peak.'

 Fleur smiled.
 'It's a café.'
 She opened the door and ushered him through.

 Small, dark-wood booths lay beneath walls bedecked in climbing photos and gear.
 A short girl with mahogany hair and eyes bounced across from the far side.
-She gave them a wave, chirped something in French, and shook her hair out.
-A faint smell of coffee and wood polish reached Harry's nose.
+She gave them a wave, chirping something in French, and shaking her hair out.
+The faint smell of coffee and wood polish reached Harry's nose.

 Fleur glanced at Harry, then touched her wand tip to his temple when the girl glanced away.
 'So you can understand,' she whispered in his ear.

 The girl waved a pair of menus at the empty booths.
 'Choose any seat you like.'